Snowiiii/Pumpkin/docs/config/proxy.md

 #### `enabled`: Boolean

-Weather Velocity support is enabled or not.
+Whether Velocity support is enabled or not.

 :::code-group
 ```toml [features.toml]{2}